 Des Moines, IA 50312

-Applications are accepted throughout the year, however, files are only reviewed following posted deadlines.
+Applications are accepted only during the application period for the term in which you are seeking admission; however, files are only reviewed following posted deadlines.
 All communication is provided via email.
 It is the applicant’s responsibility to ensure delivery and receipt of all required application documents prior to the application deadline.
-You are welcome to submit your application anytime; however, the admission committee does not review files or make decisions off-cycle.
+You are welcome to submit your application materials at anytime during the application period; however, the admission committee does not review files or make decisions off-cycle.

 Students with previously earned graduate credit may apply for transfer of up to 12 semester hours of coursework.
 Transfer coursework is subject to approval of the Dean and/or Program Director, and will only be reviewed if it was completed within the past 4 years at a grade of B or better.
 Students must apply for transfer credit within one term of enrolling in a master’s degree at DMU.
 Requests for transfer credit will only be processed once an applicant is admitted to the degree program.